Chaitanya-Alluri/Chaitanya-Alluri.github.io/content/posts/Happ'y'ness.md

 Being mindful—fully engaging with the present moment—is a powerful antidote to the stresses of modern life.
 While the present inevitably includes joys and disappointments, it's essential to experience these emotions without carrying them as burdens into the future 🎈.

 Siddhartha Gautama, better known as the Buddha, taught that attachment to desires and aversions leads to suffering.
 By embracing the now and accepting life's impermanence, we can cultivate inner peace 🕊️.
 Nobel laureate, Hermann Hesse beautifully captures this philosophy in *Siddhartha*, which chronicles a man's spiritual journey towards enlightenment.

+In The Choice, Edith Eger who is a Holocaust survivor , Happines is not dependent on circumstances but on the choices we make.
+We can choose to stay trapped in our past, fearing or regretting what was, or be anxious about the future, which is uncertain.
+But true freedom—and joy—comes from choosing to live fully in the present, where healing and possibility reside.
+By choosing the "now", we stop being victims of what happened and start becoming the authors of what happens next. 🌟.

 ## Embracing Community and Nature 🌳